-House Bill No. introduced by C. Sprunger and others aims to establish regulations for local law enforcement services in cities and towns across Montana.
-The bill amends Section 7-32-4101 of the Montana Code Annotated (MCA) to include provisions for local law enforcement service fees, dispute resolution, and definitions related to these services.
+The bill amends Section 7-32-4101 of the Montana Code Annotated to establish regulations for local law enforcement services in cities and towns.
 It mandates that every city and town must have a police department, but allows third-class cities or towns to enter into contracts with local law enforcement agencies to fulfill this requirement.
-If a city or town does not maintain a police department, the county sheriff is required to provide law enforcement services, and the city or town must pay for these services.
+If a city or town does not maintain a police department and lacks an agreement, the county sheriff is required to provide law enforcement services, for which the city or town must pay.
+The bill also introduces a dispute resolution process for determining the cost of these services, involving mediation and potentially binding arbitration if an agreement cannot be reached.

 HB0333_1(1): 7-32-4101